Let me set the scene.

 But, why?
 Why is tech support especially painful in a technology addicted world?
 Corporate structure is perhaps one reason.
 According to the International Customer Management Institute (ICMI), ineffective company procedures and poorly trained agents are major obstacles to providing satisfactory experiences.
 One ICMI study sited more than 90% of managers admitted to having problematic customer and technical support models.

-Another shortcoming of tech support; communication.
+Another problem with tech support; communication.
 This is two pronged – first, most large companies have an answering machine/robot or a gatekeeper.
 Being limited to a few choices at the onset of a conversation drastically reduces any nuance or finesse often required for most advanced problem solving.
 By the time you do reach a living breathing human being you have already popped a few blood vessels.
 Which brings us to number two, language barriers.
 Most low-level support functions are conducted offshore, by non-native speakers.
 This is effective on balance sheets, but severely impacts communication and resolution.

 In the realm of access control, tech support, or lack thereof, becomes crucially important, fatally important.
 The difference in minutes between resolving a locked or unlocked door can be the difference between life and death – this is not an exaggeration.